ilovegaming42069/ToDoList/README.md

 Functionality:
 1. Add activity to the to do list by clicking the "+" icon or pressing "Enter"

+2. Filter the activities by their status

+3. Update the activity status by clicking the checkbox icon

-2. Delete the activity by clicking the "-" icon
+4. Delete the activity by clicking the "-" icon

+5. Clear all activities according to the filter

 Screenshot of the web application: